CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: The Protocol

-For quantizing the weight vector $\mathbf{w}^{(t)}$, the master creates $r$ independent quantized vectors: where the quantization function \eqref{eq:quan} is applied element-wise to the vector $\mathbf{w}^{(t)}$ and each $Q_j(\cdot; \cdot)$ denotes an independent realization of \eqref{eq:quan}.
+where the quantization function \eqref{eq:quan} is applied element-wise to the vector $\mathbf{w}^{(t)}$ and each $Q_j(\cdot; \cdot)$ denotes an independent realization of \eqref{eq:quan}.
+To avoid a wrap-around which may lead to an overflow error, prime $p$ should be large enough, i.e., $p\geq 2^{l_x+1}\max \{ \lvert{\bw}^{(t)}_{i}\rvert \} +1$.
 The number of quantized vectors $r$ is equal to the degree of the polynomial approximation for the sigmoid function, which we will describe later in Section~\ref{sec:computing}.
 The intuition behind creating $r$ independent quantizations is to ensure that the gradient computations performed using the quantized weights are unbiased estimators of the true gradients.
 As detailed in Section~\ref{section:performance_analysis}, this property is fundamental for the convergence analysis of our model.
 The specific values of parameters $l_x$ and $l_w$ provide a trade-off between the rounding error and overflow error.
 In particular, a larger value reduces the rounding error while increasing the chance of an overflow.
-We denote the quantization of the weight vector $\mathbf{w}^{(t)}$ as by arranging the quantized vectors from \eqref{eq:vector} in matrix form.
+We denote the quantization of the weight vector $\mathbf{w}^{(t)}$ as